DJRHails/hails.info/src/assets/projects/SpeakEasy/speakeasy.md

 github: Windjabber/speak-easy
 external: ""
 tech:
+  - ReactJS
+  - JS
-  - TODO
+  - CSS
 description: >
-  Slide generation as you speak
+  Slide generation as you speak.
+This was a 24 hour hackathon project for ICHack.
 cover: ./we-are-speakeasy.png
 highlight: false
 ---